JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

 }
 ```

-We add a constructor by typing the same class name followed by parenthesis:
+We add a constructor by typing the class name followed by parentheses:

 ```dart
 class UserWallet {